Christian terrorism

-Christian terrorism, a form of religious terrorism, comprises terrorist acts which are committed by groups or individuals who profess Christian motivations or goals.
+Christian terrorism, a form of religious terrorism, refers to terrorist acts which are committed by groups or individuals who profess Christian motivations or goals.
 Christian terrorists justify their violent tactics through their interpretation of the Bible and Christianity, in accordance with their own objectives and worldview.

-These terroristic acts can be committed against members of other Christian denominations, adherents of other religions, secular governments, groups, individuals or society as a whole.
-Christianity can also be cynically used as a rhetorical device to achieve political or military goals by terrorists.
+Christian terrorism can be committed against members of other Christian denominations, adherents of other religions, secular governments, groups, individuals or society as a whole.
+Christianity can also be cynically misused as a rhetorical device to achieve political or military goals by terrorists.

 Christian terrorist groups include paramilitary organizations, cults, and loose groups of people that might come together in order to attempt to terrorize other groups.
 Some groups also encourage unaffiliated individuals to commit terrorist acts.
 The paramilitary groups are typically tied to ethnic and political goals as well as religious goals and many of these groups have religious beliefs which are at odds with the religious beliefs of conventional Christianity.

 Terminology

 The literal use of the phrase Christian terrorism is disputed.
 It appears in the academic literature to describe a large range of actions and beliefs.

 Religion can be cited as the motivation for terrorism in conflicts that have a variety of ethnic, economic and political causes, such as the one in Bosnia.
 In cases such as the Lord's Resistance Army or the Taiping Rebellion the beliefs of the founders differ significantly from what is recognizably Christian.
 In such cases the term Christian terrorism is problematic despite the claim that they are motivated by their religious beliefs.

-The term terrorist can also be applied for disingenuous reasons, to encourage public support for a groups vilification or allow the use of stricter laws in punishing a group or individual.
 The intimidation of minority communities along with sporadic acts of violence do not typically get referred to as terrorism.
 However, in 2015 a majority of Americans from the Democratic and Republican political parties thought that "attacks on abortion providers [should] be considered domestic terrorism".

 History

-There is no record of early Christian groups attempting to use acts of terrorism or indiscriminate acts of violence as religious weapons.
-Christianity came to prominence in the Roman Empire during and directly after the rule of Constantine the Great (324-337 AD).
-By this time it had spread throughout western Asia as a minority belief and it became the state religion of Armenia.
-In early Christianity there were many rival sects, which were collectively persecuted by some rulers.
+Christianity came to prominence in the Roman Empire during and directly after the rule of Constantine the Great (324–337 AD).
+By this time, it had spread throughout western Asia as a minority belief, and it had become the state religion of Armenia.
+In early Christianity, there were many rival sects, which were collectively persecuted by some rulers.
+There is, however, generally no record of these early Christian groups attempting to use acts of terrorism or indiscriminate acts of violence as religious weapons, though the Donatists fought a guerilla war against the mainstream church and the state, blinding Catholic priests to make their point.

 Gaining state backing by a particular Christian sect or creed led to an increase in religious violence.
 This violence took the form of persecution of adherents of rival Christian beliefs and persecution of adherents of other religions.
-In Europe during the Middle Ages Christian antisemitism increased and both the Reformation and Counter-Reformation led to an increase in interdenominational violence.
-As with modern examples it is debated as to what extent these acts were religious as opposed to ethnic or political in nature.
+In Europe during the Middle Ages, Christian antisemitism increased, and both the Reformation and Counter-Reformation led to an increase in interdenominational violence.
+As with modern examples, it is debated as to what extent these acts were religious as opposed to ethnic or political in nature.